nemesisrc/email-automation-python/README.md

 - Integration into CI/CD pipelines for deployment alerts

 **⚙️ Architecture**:
 Modular design adhering to **SOLID principles**, with decoupled components for SMTP communication, message templating, and scheduler orchestration.

----

-This version maintains a technical tone while making the content visually engaging and easier to scan.
-Let me know if you'd like any refinements!